ucds-vu/knowledge-data-vu/Tutorials/Preliminaries/tutorial-GraphDB.md

 4. Choose the Operating System of your choice (Windows, Mac, deb based Linux, rpm based Linux)
 5. Install GraphDB

+### - *How to access the GraphDB web interface* -

+Once started, the GraphDB web interface can be accessed by pointing your web browser to `127.0.0.1:7200`, which refers to the service (in our case GraphDB) which runs on port 7200 on your machine.
+Note that closing the tab or browser will not stop GraphDB from continue running in the background.

 ### - *How to create a local repository and load your own knowledge graph?*